lit/lit/packages/reactive-element/README.md

 ## Development mode

-reactive-element includes a development mode which adds additional checks that are reported in the console.
+@lit/reactive-element includes a development mode which adds additional checks that are reported in the console.

 To enable development mode, add the `development` exports condition to your node